 4.146.
-The monitoring strategy for the transition phase should provide for assessing doses to the affected population and should focus primarily on the following exposure pathways:
+The monitoring strategy should provide for assessing doses to the affected population and should focus primarily on the following exposure pathways:

 - (a) External exposure from radionuclides deposited on the ground; - (b) Internal exposure due to ingestion of radionuclides incorporated in food, milk and drinking water; - (c) Internal exposure due to inhalation of resuspended radionuclides.